ADHD Coaching For Creative Professionals

 Coaching isn’t therapy or a “fix,” and I’m not here to tell you what to do.

-It’s a collaborative, safe space for you to explore how your brain works and understand what you need to thrive.
+It’s a collaborative space where you can slow down, explore how your brain works, and begin to understand what you need, without judgement.

 Book a 20-minute, no-pressure chat to see if we’re a good fit.